 If you require such arrangements, do make enquiries as spaces tend to be limited.
 Having on-site student care gives many working parents peace of mind knowing that your child is in a safe and conducive environment for rest, meals and learning after school hours.

-5. Single-sex vs co-ed schools
+5. Choosing a primary school: Single-sex vs co-ed schools

 Since children of different genders can play together, why can’t they study together?
 Being in a co-ed school helps students get prepared for the real world where both genders have to mingle and interact.